pennlabs/penn-courses/backend/README.md

 To load in course data for a certain semester, set the environment variables `OPEN_DATA_CLIENT_ID` and `OPEN_DATA_OIDC_SECRET` to the corresponding credentials you receive from the OpenData API.
 These credentials are already included in the .env file you should receive from a team lead if you are in Labs.
 Otherwise, you can register for prod OpenData API credentials [here](https://hosted.apps.upenn.edu/PennOpenshiftCommandCenter_UI/PublicRestAccounts.aspx).
-After your environment variables have been set (remember to refresh your pipenv shell), run
+After your environment variables have been set (remember to refresh your poetry shell), run

 `python manage.py registrarimport --semester=<semester> --query=<query>`